sfroonjian/Web-Scraping-Mars-Data/README.md

 ### Problem this project to trying to solve:
 There are so many websites that contain interesting information about Mars, and new information is added to many of those websites every day.
-The purpose of this project is to create a web page that scrapes several websites to gather the latest data on Mars every time you click the button so users can stay up to do on Mars latest news/information.
+The purpose of this project is to create a web page that scrapes several websites to gather the latest data on Mars every time you click a button so users can stay up to do on latest Mars news/information.

 ### How to run the code:
 1. Save all the files of the respository (except the files in the screenshots folder) to a folder on your computer.